Courses

 UNICRI

-The United Nations Interregional Crime and Justice Research Institute (UNICRI) is a United Nations entity mandated to assist intergovernmental, governmental and non governmental organizations in their efforts to formulate and implement improved policies in the fields of crime prevention and justice administration.
+The United Nations Interregional Crime and Justice Research Institute (UNICRI) is a United Nations entity mandated to assist intergovernmental, governmental and non-governmental organisations in their efforts to formulate and implement improved policies in the fields of crime prevention and justice administration.
 UNICRI is one of the six United Nations Training Institutes.

 Since 2015, UNICRI has addressed the challenges of AI through its Centre for Artificial Intelligence and Robotics in The Hague (The Netherlands), which promotes understanding of AI’s risks and benefits through coordination, knowledge-sharing, and awareness-raising.
 This Centre is dedicated to understanding and addressing the risks and benefits of AI and robotics from the perspective of crime and security through awareness-raising, education, exchange of information, and harmonization of stakeholders.